Measuring Colorado River Evaporation from Reservoirs

 Although existing research has provided essential data, obtaining water temperature imagery across a reservoir at the necessary resolution has been a critical missing data piece.
 Now, DRI is part of the National Science Foundation Southwest Sustainability Innovation Engine (SWSIE), which aims to elevate the Southwest as a regional hub of economic development catalyzed by innovations in water security, carbon capture, and renewable energy.
 DRI, through SWSIE, is working with remote sensing startup Hydrosat to fill this critical data gap.

-On August 16, 2024, Hydrosat successfully launched a satellite to deliver high-resolution thermal imaging technology with that can precisely measure surface temperatures at an impressive 20-meter resolution.
+On August 16, 2024, Hydrosat successfully launched a satellite equipped with high-resolution thermal imaging technology.
+Hydrosat’s proprietary data fusion model integrates this data with other satellite imagery sources to deliver precise surface temperature measurements at an impressive 20-meter resolution.
 DRI will use the Hydrosat data of Lake Powell, and existing research, to test our models against it.
 Hydrosat will launch more satellites, building a constellation to eventually provide daily temperature reading coverage across the Colorado River reservoirs.

 This is a groundbreaking development that is expected to revolutionize our ability to measure evaporation, thanks to the significant improvement it will bring about.